 We think it’s important to emphasize on this and repeat to you that unfortunately, additionally to the import taxes that make almost everything you buy expensive, you will get an additional 5% VAT on good and services

 3) Get a job before moving in Dubai

 We can’t emphasize on this enough, do get a job before moving here.
+Many do anyway without a job, but that’s just our advice.
 Cost of living here isn’t cheap and not having income to pay your accommodation for example is horrible without some cash.
 Considering that, it is highly recommended that you get yourself a job before planning to move to the Emirates.
 Prepare to apply prior to arrive and get your interviews sorted for a pre-visit.
 If you can sign before, even better!
 Although, would like to add that if online fails for you, there are indeed plenty of opportunities once you arrive, but again if you are comfortable with your finances and accommodation isn’t a problem for you without an income, then go for it!
 Note that a working visa is required to stay in UAE.
 When you arrive at customs, you will receive a visit visa for 30 days.
 If you are planning on moving over jobless in the hope that you will find employment when you get to Dubai, worry not, you can do a simple border run by car to Oman which only takes about 4 hours total.
 Theoretically, you could do this indefinitely, and we know people who have used this solution for up to a year.
 This although doesn’t apply to French nationals and many others, do read before planning to do such!